 - Implying/stating the product is good for the immune system because of its ingredients,

 - Implying/stating the product protects against all kind of viral infections (flu, cold, etc.) including Covid-19,

-Also, the Advertisement Board examined the influencers activities within scope of “Testimonial Advertisement and concluded that despite the perception that the products were personally experienced by influencers, it does not reflect the truth and the contents are deceptive, misleading and violates the provisions regarding “Testimonial Advertisement”.
+Also, the Advertisement Board continued to examine the influencers activities within scope of “Testimonial Advertisement” and concluded that despite the perception that the products were personally experienced by influencers, it does not reflect the truth and the contents are deceptive, misleading and violates the provisions regarding “Testimonial Advertisement”.

-*The content was originally published in Lexology Getting The Deal Through Pharmaceutical Trademarks 2022 Questionnaire – Turkey Chapter.
+*This content was originally published in Lexology Getting The Deal Through’s Pharmaceutical Trademarks 2023 Questionnaire – Türkiye Chapter.